Polaris (NYSE:PII) Announces Quarterly Earnings Results

-Polaris (NYSE:PII) released its quarterly earnings data on Monday.
-The company reported $3.34 EPS for the quarter, beating the consensus estimate of $2.90 by $0.44, MarketWatch Earnings reports.
-Polaris had a return on equity of 40.78% and a net margin of 0.38%.
-The company had revenue of $2.16 billion for the quarter, compared to analyst estimates of $1.83 billion.
-During the same period last year, the company posted $1.83 earnings per share.
-The firm’s revenue was up 24.2% compared to the same quarter last year.
+Polaris (NYSE:PII) posted its earnings results on Monday.
+The company reported $3.34 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $2.90 by $0.44, MarketWatch Earnings reports.
+The firm had revenue of $2.16 billion for the quarter, compared to the consensus estimate of $1.83 billion.
+Polaris had a net margin of 0.38% and a return on equity of 40.78%.
+The business’s quarterly revenue was up 24.2% on a year-over-year basis.
+During the same period in the prior year, the business posted $1.83 earnings per share.

 Polaris Inc designs, engineers, manufactures, and markets power sports vehicles worldwide.
 It operates in five segments: ORV/Snowmobiles, Motorcycles, Global Adjacent Markets, Aftermarket, and Boats.
 The company offers off-road vehicles (ORVs), including all-terrain vehicles and side-by-side vehicles; snowmobiles and snow bikes conversion kit systems; motorcycles; and low emission, light duty hauling, passenger, and industrial vehicles.